-We commenced a clinical study, Study OHR-002 (or IMPACT Study), which began enrolling patients in late 2012.
-The IMPACT Study was a randomized, double masked, placebo controlled Phase II study to evaluate the efficacy and safety of OHR-102 for the treatment of wet-AMD.
-The study enrolled treatment naïve wet-AMD patients at more than 20 clinical sites in the U.S., who were treated with OHR-102 eye drops or placebo eye drops for a nine month period.
-Full enrollment was completed in April 2014.
+The IMPACT Study was a randomized, double masked, placebo controlled Phase II study to evaluate the efficacy and safety of OHR-102 for the treatment of wet-AMD, and enrolled treatment naïve wet-AMD patients who were treated with OHR-102 eye drops or placebo eye drops for a nine month period.
 In March 2015, we completed the IMPACT Study and announced topline results.
-As we previously reported, on May 6, 2015, we presented the final data from the study at the 2015 Association for Research in Vision and Ophthalmology (ARVO) Conference.
+As we previously reported, we presented the final data from the study at the 2015 Association for Research in Vision and Ophthalmology (ARVO) and American Society of Retina Specialists (ASRS) Conferences.
 Furthermore, we intend to present the final data from the IMPACT Study at other scientific conferences or forums throughout 2015.

-Data from the IMPACT study demonstrated that, in that the intent-to-treat (ITT-LOCF) population with classic containing choroidal neovascularization (CNV) (OHR-102 n=38, Lucentis[®] monotherapy n=32), 42% of the patients receiving OHR-102 achieved a \geq 3 line gain at nine months, as compared to 28% in the Lucentis monotherapy group.
-In patients with classic CNV (ITT-LOCF), mean gains in visual acuity were +10.5 letters for the OHR-102 combination arm and +5.4 letters with Lucentis monotherapy, a clinically meaningful benefit of +5.1 letters.
+Data from the IMPACT study demonstrated that, in that the intent-to-treat (ITT-LOCF) population with classic containing choroidal neovascularization (CNV) (OHR-102 n=38, Lucentis® monotherapy n=32), 42% of the patients receiving OHR-102 a chieved a $\geq 3$ line gain at nine months, as compared to 28% in the Lucentis monotherapy group.
+In patients with classic CNV (ITT-LOCF), mean gains in visual acuity were $\pm 10.5$ letters for the OHR- $\pm 102 \text{ c}$ combination arm and $\pm 5.4$ letters with Lucentis monotherapy, a clinically meaningful benefit of $\pm 5.1$ letters.
 The mean number of injections between the treatment arms, the primary endpoint of the study, was not meaningfully different.
-Less of a benefit was seen in the overall population (classic CNV and occult only CNV lesions).
+A greater benefit was seen in patients with classic CNV than the overall population (classic CNV and occult only CNV lesions).
 The classic CNV population represents approximately two thirds of the total wet-AMD population.
 The positive effect on visual acuity in classic CNV was seen early in the course of treatment and continued to increase through the end of the study, supporting the planned Phase III development program for a targeted population.